Losin/dayihengliu_losin.github.io/_pages/more.md

 title: "News"
 author_profile: true
 ---
+- May 8, 2921, the following paper: **BANG: Bridging Autoregressive and Non-autoregressive Generation with Large Scale Pretrainingk** was accepted to the **ICMI 2021**.
+-
 - May 6, 2021, the following paper: **Towards User-Driven Neural Machine Translation** was accepted to the **ACL 2021**.

 - May 6, 2021, the following paper: **POS-constrained Parallel Decoding for Non-autoregressive Generation** was accepted to the **ACL 2021**.